Vetchu/fortran-second_exercise/README.md

 ## Conclusion ##

-As we can see, fast fourier transform allows one to easily get rid of all noises, keeping only slightly distorted original signal.
+As we can see, fast fourier transform allows one to easily get rid of all noises, keeping only slightly distorted original signal (which is cos(x)).
 In our case it also bumps function up (as seen in the last plot).